-Newer Windows `0 builds allow users to press pause updates for up to 35 days.
+Newer Windows 10 builds allow users to press pause updates for up to 35 days.
 Of course, that’s not to say you should actually use it.
 Most updates are security fixes that patch holes and remove vulnerabilities from your system.
 Pausing the updates means you’re running vulnerable software, which obviously isn’t ideal.
+So generally, you should either allow automatic update or update Windows 10 manually.
 There are occasions, however, (like vacations), that you don’t really have the time to update, and pausing makes sense.

 Here’s how to pause Windows 10 updates; use the information wisely.

 3. Click Update & Security.

 - Disable or Enable Grayscale Mode

 - Access the BIOS on a Windows 10 PC

 - Stop Windows Update from Automatically Restarting Your PC